-Best Printer Paper For Fountain Pen
+Best Printer Paper for Fountain Pen: The Top Choices

-To find the best printer paper for fountain pen, you need to check a few things.
+To find the best printer paper for fountain pens, you need to check a few things.
 The first is the weight of the paper.
 Heavier papers are generally better for fountain pens because they don’t bleed through as easily.
 The second thing to look for is the texture of the paper.
 Some papers are very smooth and will cause your ink to pool on the page, while others are more absorbent and will help your ink dry faster.

 Tomoe River